-The Center projects and amplifies Notre Dame’s voice into the public square on the most important public policy debates concerning human dignity and the common good.
+The Center for Ethics and Culture projects and amplifies Notre Dame’s voice into the public square on the most important public policy debates concerning human dignity and the common good.
 The Center’s director, Professor of Law Carter Snead, and the Center’s affiliated experts provide:

 - Legislative testimony before the U.S. Congress and state legislatures on urgent and vital issues, including abortion, euthanasia, and the HHS contraceptive/abortifacient mandate.